 - At the start of each exercise, contract your abdominal muscles by squeezing your belly button to your spine.

 - Maintain the compression of the abdominal wall throughout your repetitions.

-- Maintain neutral spine: don’t flatten your lower back or arch your spine.
+- Maintain a neutral spine: don’t flatten your lower back or arch your spine.
 Don’t allow the spine to wobble or twist during any exercises.

-- If needed, don’t be afraid to lower your resistance or weight-lifting levels as pregnancy progresses.
+- If needed, don’t be afraid to lower your resistance or weight-lifting levels as the pregnancy progresses.
 Never sacrifice good form just to lift heavier weights.

-- Take plenty of rests as needed throughout your workout and remember to stay hydrated!
+- Take plenty of rests as needed throughout your workout, and remember to stay hydrated!

 Okay, so you’re approved for exercise and are given the green light by your provider.
 I recommend focusing on hybrid weight training exercises during pregnancy.

 Hybrid Exercises are the Best Pregnancy Exercises

 Hybrid weight training exercises are exercises that involve more than one muscle group.
 They also use compound movements (squats, lunges, deadlifts, rows, presses, etc.) and are awesome for pregnancy.
 These exercises give you more strengthening “bang” for your “buck.”
 That means they allow pregnant moms to get the most benefits in the least amount of time.
 Because, let’s face it, sometimes even just a 10-minute workout can seem too long.